Smashed Potato, Leek and Mushroom Soup with Cheesy Herb Bread

 - 4 tsp dried Italian herbs

-Heat butter // oil in a large stockpot.
+- Heat butter in a large stockpot.
 Add onion and leeks.
 Cook stirring until translucent and lightly browned.
 Add button mushrooms and stir well.
 When slightly browned, add stock and bring to the boil, then add potatoes.

-Cook until the potatoes are soft (20 minutes).
+- Cook until the potatoes are soft (20 minutes).
 Add milk and cook for further 5 minutes.
 Season with salt and pepper.
-Using a soup ladel, smash the potatoes gently ensuring that some cubes retain their shape.
+Using a soup ladle, smash the potatoes gently ensuring that some cubes retain their shape.
 Turn off the heat and allow to cool slightly before serving.